Common Injuries with Construction Workers

-In addition to these top injury causes, workers on a construction site could also be hurt as a result of traffic accidents, a ladder’s collapse, malfunctioning tools or equipment, errors made by other workers and accidents with tools or machinery.
+In addition to these top injury causes, workers on a construction site could also be hurt as a result of traffic accidents, a ladder’s collapse, malfunctioning tools or faulty equipment, errors made by other workers and accidents with tools or machinery.

 - Eye injury, including vision impairment or blindness